ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/how-to-add-validation-to-entity-classes.md

         End If
         ```

     For C# projects:

-    1. Because C# projects do not automatically generate the event handlers, you can use IntelliSense to create the column-changing partial methods.
+    Because C# projects do not automatically generate event handlers, you can use IntelliSense to create the column-changing partial methods.
 Type `partial` and then a space to access the list of available partial methods.
 Click the column-changing method for the column you want to add validation for.
-The following code resembles code that is generated when you select a column-changing partial method:
+The following code resembles the code that is generated when you select a column-changing partial method:

     ```csharp
     partial void OnCOLUMNNAMEChanging(COLUMNDATATYPE value)
         {
            throw new System.NotImplementedException();
         }
     ```

 ## <a name="adding-validation-for-updates-to-an-entity-class"></a>Adding Validation for Updates to an Entity Class
  In addition to checking values during changes, you can also validate data when an attempt is made to update a complete entity class.
 Validation during an attempted update enables you to compare values in multiple columns if business rules require this.
 The following procedure shows how to validate when an attempt is made to update a complete entity class.